If you’re trying to figure out how much to charge for tutoring elementary kids, this pricing guide will come in handy.

 Simply type in your zip code.

-After inputting my zip code, I get the following number: $29.21 (as of March 2020).
+After inputting my zip code, I see the following amount: $29.21 (as of February 2021).

 2. Consider Your Highest level of Education.